-Compliance with any of the foregoing laws and regulations can be costly and can delay or impede the development of new products or services.
+Compliance with any of the foregoing laws and regulations (including as subsequently interpreted) can be costly and can delay or impede the development of new products or services.
 We may incur substantial fines if we violate any laws or regulations relating to the collection or use of personal data.
-For example, GDPR imposes sanctions for violations up to the greater of €20 million and 4% of worldwide gross annual revenue and CCPA allows for fines of up to \$7,500 per violation.
-Our actual or alleged failure to comply with applicable privacy or data security laws, regulations and policies, or to protect personal data, could result in enforcement actions and significant penalties against us, which could result in negative publicity or costs, subject us to claims or other remedies and have a material adverse effect on our business, financial condition, revenues, results of operations or cash flows.
+Such penalties may be in addition to any civil litigation claims by users and data subjects.
+Our actual or alleged failure to comply with applicable privacy or data security laws, regulations, and policies, or to protect personal data, could result in legal actions by private actors, enforcement actions by governmental entities and significant penalties against us, which could result in negative publicity or costs, subject us to claims or other remedies, and have a material adverse effect on our business, financial condition, and results of operations.